joatmon08/vault-on-gke/README.md

-# Voting App Infrastructure Setup
+# Vault on GKE

 This sets up a publicly available Vault on GKE using state storage for Terraform Cloud.

 ## Prerequisites

+1. Fork this repository.

 1. Download and install [Terraform][terraform] 0.12+.